Naga Munchetty

-Subha Nagalakshmi Munchetty-Chendriah (born 25 February 1975), also known as Naga Munchetty, is a British television presenter, newsreader and journalist.
-She regularly presents BBC Breakfast.
+Subha Nagalakshmi Munchetty-Chendriah (born 25 February 1975), known professionally as Naga Munchetty, is a British television presenter, newsreader and journalist.
+She is a regular presenter on BBC Breakfast, and hosts an 11am-2pm programme from Monday to Wednesday on BBC Radio 5 Live.
 She is also a former presenter of BBC World News and BBC Two's weekday financial affairs programme Working Lunch.

 Early life and career

-Munchetty was born and grew up in Streatham, South London.
-Her mother is from Tamil Nadu, India and her father is from Mauritius; they each moved to Wales, in the early 1970s, to study, her mother for dentistry and her father training to be a nurse.
-They married in London, without telling their parents until they had done it.
-She has a younger sister, Mimi.
+Munchetty grew up in Streatham, south London.
+Her mother, Muthu, is from Tamil Nadu in India and her father is from Mauritius.
+They met when both were studying in Wales, her mother training to be a dentist and her father to be a nurse.
+They married in London in 1974, without the knowledge or approval of their parents.
+She has one sister, born in 1976.
 Her early education was at Graveney School in Tooting.
 She studied English Literature and Language at the University of Leeds, graduating in 1997.
 Her first job was as a journalist on the City Pages of the London Evening Standard.
 She also worked on the Business Section of The Observer.